InfluxGraph/influxgraph/README.rst

 This mirrors what `Grafana`_ does when talking directly to InfluxDB.

-Overriding the automatically calculated interval is not supported.
+Overriding the automatically calculated interval is supported via the optional ``deltas`` configuration.
+See `Using with graphite-api`_ section for all supported configuration options.

 Users that wish to retrieve all data regardless of time range are advised to query `InfluxDB`_ directly.